If you want to increase your chance of a promotion and a pay rise, as well as your business knowledge consider studying for an MBA

 An MBA is an advanced programme that differs from other postgraduate courses in that it develops the skills you've gained through professional experience, as opposed to building on your academic knowledge as most Masters degrees do.

-While other postgraduate programmes are far more heavily dependant on classroom and/or laboratory-based activities such as lectures, tutorials and seminars, MBAs are dominated by case studies, group work and real-world projects.
+While other postgraduate programmes are far more heavily dependent on classroom and/or laboratory-based activities such as lectures, tutorials and seminars, MBAs are dominated by case studies, group work and real-world projects.

 When should I take an MBA?